 3. Outdoor seating areas, when located within the min/max street setback, may be counted towards meeting (up to 30%) the required building frontage requirements.
-Outdoor seating must be located behind a 3-4-foot screening wall that is integral and aligned with the front building facade.
-The wall must be architecturally consistent with the materials of the adjoining facade.

 4. The appropriate reviewing board may consider alternative proposals for meeting building frontage requirements, including public art installations, innovative and unique landscape/hardscape improvements, or similar methods, which enhance the public realm and create a consistent urban form along the street.